hesharon/react-carousel/README.md

 ### Infinite Scrolling
 Infinite carousel works on top of the above.

 Lets say we have an originalArray = [1, 2, 3].
 Each element is an image.
 But lets start off the array being tempArray = [3, 1, 2, 3, 1] and the current index = 1.
 The last element is appended to the beginning and the first element is appended to the end.
+The purpose is to make the transition from the end to the beginning fluid, giving it the infinite effect.
 It will make sense later.

 Going forward

 - If we're at the extra image at the end of the array (the first image we added to the end of the array), reset the array and the index to 1.

-[3, 1, 2, 3, 1 (current)] ---> [3, 1 (current), 2, 3]
+[3, 1, 2, 3, 1 (current)] ---> [3, 1 (current), 2, 3, 1]

 Going backwards